britishredcrosssociety/resilience-index-book/02-technical.Rmd

 #### Dealing not all Trusts providing service

-5 open trusts did not have A&E waiting times data due to them being specalist and so potentially not having an A&E service.
+5 open trusts did not have A&E waiting times data due to them being specialist and so potentially not having an A&E service.
 For this a similar approach of re-calculating proportions as [here](#dealing-with-not-all-trusts-providing-data) was taken.

 #### CQC surveys
 For the CQC survey indicator there were different surveys for different services.
 Some were dated 2020 and therefore included: